Are Bayesian networks typically faithful?: Unconstrained Bayesian networks

-Whether a Bayesian network is faithful depends on its observational distribution $\PP \in M_G$.
-To formalise the relation between the Bayesian network and the observational distribution we introduce the following mapping: \begin{definition} The \emph{distribution} map is defined as
+\end{definition} The faithfulness of a Bayesian network is a property of its observational distribution $\PP \in M_G$.
+To formalise the relation between the Bayesian network and the observational distribution we introduce the \emph{distribution} map, defined as